 For intermediate and advanced users, marching in place shows up as active recovery between harder exercises.
 Thirty seconds of marching between sets of jump squats or burpees keeps your heart rate elevated without adding fatigue.
 Ty also uses it for cool-down periods to gradually bring your heart rate back to baseline after intense work.

-Every placement decision is backed by exercise science.
+Every placement decision is grounded in exercise science.
 Programs are designed by Domenic Angelino, an Ivy League-trained exercise scientist and NSCA-certified strength coach, then adapted by Ty to your fitness level, goals, and available time.
 Ty doesn't just tell you to march.
 The coach demonstrates proper form with interactive 3D models, counts your reps, and adjusts intensity week over week as you progress.

 Frequently Asked Questions